Projects per year

 Research interests

-I am currently completing a cultural history of how Italians thought about the future during the Renaissance.
-This project explores understandings about the power of fortuna in human lives and ways these beliefs interacted with ideas about providence and human ability in the realms of commerce and gambling.
+I recently completed a cultural history of how Italians thought about the future during the Renaissance.
+This project explored understandings about the power of fortuna in human lives and ways these beliefs interacted with ideas about providence and human ability in the realms of commerce and gambling.
 I also continue to maintain an interest in and work on the political culture of Florence during the sixteenth century and cultural connections between the Medici court and the Spanish world.
-I am beginning a new project that aims to produce a microhistory of the Renaissance in a global perspective, examining the relationships between the wealth produced by the first global economy and the creation of a canon of visual art and literature in sixteenth-century Italy.
+I am beginning a new project that aims to produce a microhistory of the Renaissance in a global perspective, examining the relationships between the wealth produced by the first global economy and the invention of the idea of the Renaissance in sixteenth-century Italy.

 Fingerprint